n8n-io/n8n-docs/docs/integrations/builtin/credentials/bitly.md

 You'll only need to enter the Credentials Name and select the **Connect my account** button in the OAuth credential to connect your Bitly account to n8n.
 ///

-Should you need to configure Oauth2 from scratch or need more detail on what's happening in the Oauth web flow, refer to the [Bitly API Authentication documentation](https://dev.bitly.com/docs/getting-started/authentication/){:target=_blank .external-link} for more information.
+Should you need to configure OAuth2 from scratch or need more detail on what's happening in the OAuth web flow, refer to the [Bitly API Authentication documentation](https://dev.bitly.com/docs/getting-started/authentication/){:target=_blank .external-link} for more information.